sidhlee/data-structure-and-algorithm/sorting-algorithms/sorting-algorithms.md

   - Then it will backtrack to traverse to the "right" side of the tree.
 - Call `pivot` with the start index being the `pivotIndex` + 1.
 - After finishing backtracking, it will return the sorted array.
-- Need the base case of start index greater than or equal to the end index.
+- Set the base case where start index is greater than or equal to the end index.
 It will return the input array as is when that happens.

 ### Quick Sort Complexity